canmod/macpan2/README.md

 compartmental models of infectious disease.
 It supports flexible model specification and fast parameter calibration, making it easier for modellers to respond to emerging public health threats.
-Developed through collaboration with the [Public Health Agency of Canada](https://www.canada.ca/en/public-health.html), `macpan2` is being used to support responses to diseases such as mpox ([Milwid et al.
+Developed through collaboration with the [Public Health Agency of Canada (PHAC)](https://www.canada.ca/en/public-health.html), `macpan2` is being used to support responses to diseases such as mpox ([Milwid et al.
 2023](#ref-milwid2023mpox)), measles ([PHAC
 2024](#ref-phac2024measles)), and COVID-19 ([Simmons et al.